seominjoon/kaist-ai605/docs/index.md

 ## Textbook

-There is no textbook for this course.
+There is no required textbook for this course but I highly recommend [Speech & Language Processing](https://web.stanford.edu/~jurafsky/slp3/), whose pdf version is available for free, for your reference.

 ## Weekly Schedule